 Start your day off right with The Harbor Breakfast.
 Enjoy a Bloody Mary brought to you by Tito’s Vodka or a Mimosa as the NWF Chefs provide you with an incredible variety of breakfast delicacies.
 Enjoy freshly baked breads, pastries and gourmet bagels, along with fresh brewed coffee, teas, and juices.
 Don't miss the omelet bar hosted by culinary students from Nantucket and the Greater Boston area, and artisan samples from local and regional vendors.
 Guest chefs take the stage with cooking demonstrations featuring their favorite breakfast recipes.
 Join chef and cooking instructor Annie Copps as she emcees the morning and introduces the chef talent.

 In the afternoon, visit Culinary Marketplace for an afternoon of cooking demonstrations, food sampling, libations, shopping and entertainment.
 Our interactive tent is host to live cooking demos from some of the NWF’s local, regional and national chefs; exhibitors and vendors offering artisan food samples; book-signings by major wine critics, chefs and authors; and engaging activations along with live music by the City Winery Marching Band all day long!

-Culinary Demonstrations Include: Chef Irene Li of Mei Mei Restaurant, Chef Jody Adams of TRADE, Chef Barbara Lynch of Barbara Lynch Gruppo, Chef Jeremy Sewall of Row 34 and Island Creek Oyster Bar and Chef Karen Akunowicz of Myers + Chang.
+Culinary Demonstrations Include: Chef Carolyn Johnson of 80 Toreau, Chef Jody Adams of TRADE, Chef Barbara Lynch of Barbara Lynch Gruppo, Chef Jeremy Sewall of Row 34 and Island Creek Oyster Bar and Chef Karen Akunowicz of Myers + Chang.

 Jody Adams, Chef and Owner, Porto & TRADE